-Jean-Luc Darbellay graduated at the Berne Conservatory and studied clarinet and composition with Cristóbal Halffter and Dimitri Terzakis.
+Jean-Luc Darbellay, born 1946, graduated at the Berne Conservatory and studied first clarinet and later composition with Cristóbal Halffter and Dimitri Terzakis.
 He then attended masterclasses at the IMF Lucerne with Heinz Holliger, Klaus Huber and, as his assistant, with Edison Denisov.
-Furthermore, he attended the seminars of Pierre Boulez in Paris and conducting classes with Franco Ferrara.
+Furthermore, he attended the seminars of Pierre Boulez in Paris in the Sorbonne (Collège de France) and in the IRCAM and conducting classes with Franco Ferrara.

 He wrote 7 pieces for Siegfried Palm.
 1992 collaboration with John Cage in Perugia during his last festival in Europe and world premiere of Lebenslauf by György Kurtág with Elsbeth Darbellay (both bassethorn) at the WDR Festival in Witten.

-Concerts and recordings took place with the Radio Symphony Orchestra Stuttgart, the MDR-Symphony Orchestra, Moscow Philharmonic, Orchestre philharmonique de Radio France, Hong Kong Symphony Orchestra, Tokyo Sinfonietta, Romanian National Orchestra, Ucraine National Orchestra, The String Orchestra of New York, Orchestre de la Suisse Romande, Orchestre de Chambre de Lausanne, Chamber Orchestra Basel, Camerata Berne, Orchestra della Svizzera Italiana, Bienna Symphony Orchestra and Berne Symphony Orchestra.
+Concerts and recordings took place with the Radio Symphony Orchestra Stuttgart, the MDR-Symphony Orchestra, Moscow Philharmonic, Orchestre philharmonique de Radio France, Hong Kong Symphony Orchestra, Tokyo Sinfonietta, Hofkapelle Meiningen, Romanian National Orchestra, Philharmonic of Brno, Ucraine National Orchestra, String Orchestra of New York, National Orchestra of Brazil, Santa Fé Philharmonic Orchestra, National Thailand Philharmonic, Orchestre de la Suisse Romande, Philharmonia Orchestra Zürich, Orchestre de Chambre de Lausanne, Chamber Orchestra Basel, Camerata Berne, Camerata Zürich, Berne Chamber Orchestra, Orchestra della Svizzera Italiana, Bienna Symphony Orchestra, Berne Symphony Orchestra and Chamber Orchestra Thurgau (Claude Villaret).

 Jean-Luc Darbellay was the founder and the first president of the Swiss ISCM Section (1995-2007) and board member of the ISCM (2003-2007).
 He organized the successful World New Music Festival in Switzerland 2004.

-In 2003 he founded the concert row and festival l’art pour l’Aar with some Swiss composer collegues.
+In 2003 he founded the concert row and festival l’art pour l’Aar Berne and la scène pour la Seine Paris (2008) with some Swiss composer colleagues.

 He won the jubilee-prize of the Berne Symphony Orchestra 2002 with his piece Ondes.